ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 It can be useful to control the merging order of the inventory sources if there's variable conflicts or group of groups dependencies to the other inventory sources.
-The inventories are merged in alphabetical order according to the filenames so the result can be controlled by adding prefixes to the files:
+The inventories are merged in ASCII order according to the filenames so the result can be controlled by adding prefixes to the files:

 .. code-block:: text